react-native-webrtc/react-native-incall-manager/README.md

 You don't have to do this in **release mode** since there are no red box.

-checkout this awesome project: [react-native-android-permissions](https://github.com/lucasferreira/react-native-android-permissions) by @lucasferreira for more information.
+Checkout this awesome project: [react-native-android-permissions](https://github.com/lucasferreira/react-native-android-permissions) by @lucasferreira for more information.

 ## Automatic Basic Behavior:

-**on start:**
+**On start:**
-* store current settings, set KeepScreenOn flag = true, and register some event listeners.
+* Store current settings, set KeepScreenOn flag = true, and register some event listeners.
-* if media type is `audio`, route voice to earpiece, otherwise route to speaker.
+* If media type is `audio`, route voice to earpiece, otherwise route to speaker.
-* audio will enable proximity sensor which is disabled by default if media=video
+* Audio will enable proximity sensor which is disabled by default if media=video
-* when proximity detect user closed to screen, turn off screen to avoid accident touch and route voice to earpiece.
+* When proximity detect user closed to screen, turn off screen to avoid accident touch and route voice to earpiece.
-* when newly external device plugged, such as wired-headset, route audio to external device.
+* When newly external device plugged, such as wired-headset, route audio to external device.
-* optional play ringback
+* Optional play ringback

-**on stop:**
+**On stop:**

-* set KeepScreenOn flag = false, remote event listeners, restore original user settings.
+* Set KeepScreenOn flag = false, remote event listeners, restore original user settings.
-* optional play busytone
+* Optional play busytone

 ## Custom Behavior:

-you can custom behavior use API/events exposed by this module. see `API` section.
+You can custom behavior use API/events exposed by this module. see `API` section.

-note: ios only supports `auto` currently.
+Note: ios only supports `auto` currently.

 ## API: